liatrio/devops-bootcamp/docs/3/jira.md

 ![](img3/grammar.webp ':size=300px')

 ### Styling
- - Every part of a ticket should be visually appealing to ensure readability
+ - Tickets should be structured to maximize readability
  - Use syntax, grammar, capitalization, punctuation to your advantage
  - Make things as simple and direct as possible
  - Use proper formatting and make use of special insert options
    - "Info" can be used for warnings such as version dependencies
    - User mentions (@name) should be used when possible
  - Use screenshots effectively